JainAnki/Micropython_RaspberryPi/README.md

 #Back in rshell type ctrl-X if you are still in the REPL to exit back to the main rshell terminal.
 Navigate to the folder where the program is saved.
 You can use cd and ls just like in a regular terminal.
 Then use cp to copy the program file to the ESP32 which is specified with /pyboard:

-/home/ankita/Documents/micropython> cp post_request.py /pyboard
+/home/pi/Desktop/Ankita> cp ConnectWifi.py /pyboard

-#Type repl to return the REPL and type import rgb to run the rgb.py program.
+#Type repl to return the REPL and type import ConnectWifi to run the ConnectWifi.py program.

+Entering REPL.
+Use Control-X to exit.
+>
+MicroPython v1.10-168-g62483bb95 on 2019-03-05; ESP32 module with ESP32
+Type "help()" for more information.
+>>>
+>>> import ConnectWifi

+#output:

+('192.168.0.127', '255.255.255.0', '192.168.0.1', '192.168.0.1')

+#Similarly running a http post request to the localhost server of Raspberry Pi

+/home/pi/Desktop/Ankita> cp post_request.py /pyboard

-/home/ankita/Documents/micropython> repl
+/home/pi/Desktop/Ankita> repl
 Entering REPL.
 Use Control-X to exit.
 >
 MicroPython v1.9.1-218-g56f05137 on 2017-07-01; ESP32 module with ESP32